Commander Where Each Card Must be a Buck or Less

 The pacing is more deliberate than a normal game of Commander.
 Without fast mana staples like Sol Ring, Mana Vault, Grim Monolith, and Mana crypt, games move slower in the beginning stages of the game.
 The restriction also limits mana-efficient tutors, adding more variance and leading to a wider variety of game play.

-Overall, the games of Dollar General plays out similar to a normal Commander with card advantage engines, targeted removal, wrath effects, and interesting creature combat.
-There’s also plenty of synergy, combos, and politicking among players.
+Overall, the games of Dollar General plays out similar to a normal Commander with card advantage engines, targeted removal, wrath effects, and creature combat.
+There’s also plenty of synergy, combos, and politicking among players alike to a game of Commander.

-There have already been many memorable moments in our playgroup, including back-breaking alliance betrayals and the rapid power shifts you’ve come to to love the game.
+There have already been many memorable moments in our playgroup, including back-breaking alliance betrayals and the rapid power shifts you’ve come to to love the game of multiplayer Commander.

 Why would I like Dollar General?